Close-up of a rhino feeding in a rehabilitation centre

 It’s all about the mud

 Nothing brings a smile to your face more than watching a rhino take a mud bath.
 Rhinos love mud like elephants love water – the muddier, the better.
 Mud is important for the skin of a rhino.
 It protects against parasites and the sun’s rays.
 Every afternoon, mud baths were made for the rhinos.
-It was a wonderful thing to experience the youngest rhinos take their first mud bath.
+It was a wonderful thing to experience the youngest rhinos taking their first mud bath.

 Pyjama feeds

-Your alarm is bleeping, you check the time.
+Your alarm is bleeping, and you check the time.
 It’s 1.30 a.m.
-It would be so easy to roll over and go back to sleep but you know there is something important to do.
+It would be so easy to roll over and go back to sleep, but you know there is something important to do.
 You crawl out of your sleeping bag, put on your warm coat, woolly hat and boots, grab your head torch and leave the cabin.
 A short while later you’re in the barn armed with a whisk and mixing up a batch of milk for the next bottle feeds.
-The younger rhinos get fed every three hours but the good news is the 2 a.m feeds are done on a rota basis.
+The younger rhinos get fed every three hours but the good news is the 2 a.m. feeds are done on a rota basis.

 And finally … the misadventures of Bella

 No trip to Khulula would be complete without mentioning Bella.
 She’s a goat who oozes personality and naughtiness.
 Food is the very reason she exists.
 If you turn your back for one minute, she’ll have her head in a bucket.
-She’s not afraid of butting the rhinos out of the way, despite her size, to get at their food.
+She’s not afraid of butting the rhinos out of the way, despite her size, to get their food.
 Never a day went by when I wasn’t giggling.

 Abigail Salmon, ACE Volunteer